-What To Expect After Treatment
+What To Expect

-and do not have to spend a night in the hospital.
+Shock wave lithotripsy is usually an outpatient procedure.
+You go home after the treatment and don't have to spend a night in the hospital.

-pass in the urine for a few days and cause mild pain.
+After the procedure, stone fragments usually pass in the urine for a few days and cause mild pain.
 If you have a larger stone, you may need more shock wave therapy or other treatments.

 Why It Is Done

 The procedure may work best for kidney stones in the kidney or in the part of the ureter close to the kidney.
 Your surgeon may try to push the stone back into the kidney with a small tool (ureteroscope) and then use the procedure.

-ESWL is usually not used if you:
+Shock wave lithotripsy is usually not used if you: